-In order to facilitate and serve as a resource for this exploration, throughout the year the Guild offers art classes and workshops in our studios and contemplative spaces.
-When there is no scheduled programming, our facilities are available to be booked by groups or individuals for retreats, personal study, workshops, reunions, etc.
+Throughout the year the Guild offers art classes and workshops in our studios and contemplative spaces.
+When there is no scheduled programming, our facilities are available to be booked by groups or individuals for retreat, personal study, workshops, reunions, etc.

 What we increasingly hear from people who come to know life at the Guild is that a place like the Guild is important and greatly needed, especially today.
 People need times of rest, respite and reflection.
 They need spaces in which to experience contemplation, creativity and community.
 From this nurturing environment emerge new ways of living, being and moving throughout this world.

 Where does the name Grünewald come from?

 The Guild’s namesake is Matthias Grünewald, a German painter who challenged the classicism and idealism of the Renaissance.
 Grünewald painted expressively and had a more intense style than his contemporaries.
 His most famous piece, the Isenheim Altarpiece, was created for the hospital chapel of St. Anthony’s Monastery.
 The work portrays a crucified Christ whose skin is covered with lesions and lacerations.
 Although it was a hideous portrayal in that time, it was powerful for the patients at the monastery, many of whom suffered from leprosy and other skin maladies.
 The work of Grünewald served as a medium of connection and transformation in both personal healing and the reconciliation of social schisms, and became a catalyst for positive change.
 In addition, the word grünewald in German means “green woods,” which appropriately describes the Guild’s setting in the evergreen forests of the Cascade Mountains.